hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 * `id` (can occur multiple times, must occur at least once): The ids of the requested timeseries.
 These will be the source ids of the timeseries sources as they occur in the structure endpoint.
 * `from`: The timestamp from which on datapoints of the source are requested.
 The frontend will send a Zulu timestamp to nanosecond precision, e.g. "2020-03-11T13:45:18.194000000Z".
 * `to`: Analogous to the `from` query parameter, the timestamp until which datapoints of the source are requested.
-* If there are timeseries sources with non-empty filters, the query parameters corresponding to the filter keys must be implemented for this GET endpoint.

 Response (Line delimited Stream of Json records):